I beg to move,

 There are some worrying figures on what is going on at the moment.
 Looking at income groups, less than 31% of people earning under £20,000 turn up to antenatal classes; among those earning more than £70,000, more than 71% turn up.
 We are not managing to reach really important groups of fathers who need that support.
 The inspection framework does not look hard enough at what areas are doing to help fathers—indeed, fathers are absent from a lot of the inspection frameworks.

 From Government research in 2012, we know that if fathers are involved in the care of a young child, parents are a third less likely to split up.
-When the Minister was recently before the Select Committee on Health to discuss suicide prevention, she said that debt and relationship breakdown are the two major causes of suicide.
+When the Minister was recently before the Select Committee on Health and Social Care to discuss suicide prevention, she said that debt and relationship breakdown are the two major causes of suicide.
 That is a really powerful reason, with a number of important outcomes, as to why we should help fathers to be involved in the care of their new-born children.

 In 2016, we set up a £39 million fund at the Department for Work and Pensions to reduce parental conflict in workless families, which was an excellent initiative that I really support.
 We need a second fund to improve the quality of relationships between couples who are at risk of separation when they have new children.
 There is evidence to support that, and I think there is an overwhelming need.
 It would be really helpful for mothers.
 I ask the Minister to take it back to the Department and to the inter-ministerial working group on the first 1,000 days, with which she is fully engaged.
 That would be a really good development.